AWSafran/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+`PropTypes allow us to verify that the right type of data is being passed into a component as props.
+This is helpful because we can make mistakes, and it prevents errors before they happen.
+It also helps for future developers using our code because they may not immediately know what type of data to pass as props`

 - [ ] Describe a life-cycle event in React?

+`Life-cycle events are methods that can be used to update an application interface throughout its use.
+The most common ones are mounting updating and unmounting, which happen when a component is created, changed, and removed, respectively.`

 - [ ] Explain the details of a Higher Order Component?

+`A higher order component is a component that can take in one or more components as arguments, and returns either a functional or class component to be stored in a variable.
+This allows us to use logic to determine which components are rendered, as well as allowing us to re-use code`

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+`One way to style components is to use .css files.
+This is helpful because it removes some of the clutter from .js files, and may feel more familiar or comfortable to some developers.
+React also allows for inline styles, which is helpful because it allows a developer to keep their styles and components in the same place for easier access.
+Another method is styled-components.
+Similarly to inline styles, they can be in the same file as the component itself for easy access, or they can be stored in a separate file.
+They also allow you to interpolate javascript, so you can re-use them for components that only need minor differences in style`

 ## Project Setup